mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step17.md

 `kubectl apply -f ~/nginx-deploy.yaml`{{execute}}

-*To deploy a resource or multiples resources from a manifest file or files, use the `kubeclt apply` command with `-f` flag and add the path to the file, files, or the file directory*.
+*To deploy a resource or multiples resources from a manifest file or files, use the `kubectl apply` command with `-f` flag and add the path to the file, files, or the file directory*.

 Let's check whether the deployment has been created: